Home » Blog » Asia » Myanmar » The Ultimate Myanmar Packing List: What To Wear

 A note on washing in Myanmar: Laundries, where you can bring your clothes to be washed, do exist, but firstly they are not cheap, and secondly, many of them actually still wash by hand!

-You may be better off to get a portable laundry which can be rolled up into a small package that fits easily into your backpack and comes out when needed.
-This way you can be sure that none of your clothes get holes or you loose them all-together.
+You may be better off getting a portable laundry which can be rolled up into a small package that fits easily into your backpack and comes out when needed.
+This way you can be sure that none of your clothes get holes or you lose them all-together.

 Beauty & Medication